 You can never be fully budget without coupons, right? 💁 With the Hokkaido Golden Coupon Book, you get to explore even more of Hokkaido at HEAVILY DISCOUNTED rates, with 10 coupons covering up to 41 attractions; including a hot-air balloon ride, and a relaxing hot spring session!
 They also provide you with recommended routes if you can’t decide on which coupons to pick for a day trip.
 You may even win free gifts if you participate in the stamp rally provided with the coupon book!

 Credit: Yak Pai Hokkaido

-You can purchase one of these books from the tour desk at New Chitose Airport (Hakodate Airport also has these coupon books if you landed there instead of New Chitose), and at Chitose Station.
+Priced at 3,800 yen, you can purchase one of these coupon books at New Chitose Airport (domestic or international tour desks), Hakodate Airport information counter or Chitose Station Tourist information counter.
 For more information regarding these highly sought-after coupon books, click here!

 Credit: Somsak Wankijcharoen on Facebook

 If you’re a tech-savvy solo traveller, you might prefer getting a SIM card for yourself!
 So-Net Prepaid LTE SIM cards offer the best bang for your buck.
 For 3,000 yen, you can get a whopping 30-day 1.2 GB worth of internet use.